Yellowstone National Park

 Signed by:

-ULYSSES S. GRANT, President of the United States.
-SCHUYLER COLFAX, Vice-President of the United States and President of the Senate.
-JAMES G. BLAINE, Speaker of the House.There was considerable local opposition to Yellowstone National Park during its early years.
-Some of the locals feared that the regional economy would be unable to thrive if there remained strict federal prohibitions against resource development or settlement within park boundaries and local entrepreneurs advocated reducing the size of the park so that mining, hunting, and logging activities could be developed.[22]
-To this end, numerous bills were introduced into Congress by Montana representatives who sought to remove the federal land-use restrictions.[23]
+There was considerable local opposition to Yellowstone National Park during its early years.
+Some of the locals feared that the regional economy would be unable to thrive if there remained strict federal prohibitions against resource development or settlement within park boundaries and local entrepreneurs advocated reducing the size of the park so that mining, hunting, and logging activities could be developed.[23]
+To this end, numerous bills were introduced into Congress by Montana representatives who sought to remove the federal land-use restrictions.[24]

 After the park's official formation, Nathaniel Langford was appointed as the park's first superintendent in 1872 by the Secretary of Interior Columbus Delano, the first overseer and controller of the park.[24]
 Langford served for five years but was denied a salary, funding, and staff.
 Langford lacked the means to improve the land or properly protect the park, and without formal policy or regulations, he had few legal methods to enforce such protection.
 This left Yellowstone vulnerable to poachers, vandals, and others seeking to raid its resources.
 He addressed the practical problems park administrators faced in the 1872 Report to the Secretary of the Interior[25] and correctly predicted that Yellowstone would become a major international attraction deserving the continuing stewardship of the government.
 In 1874, both Langford and Delano advocated the creation of a federal agency to protect the vast park, but Congress refused.
 In 1875, Colonel William Ludlow, who had previously explored areas of Montana under the command of George Armstrong Custer, was assigned to organize and lead an expedition to Montana and the newly established Yellowstone Park.
 Observations about the lawlessness and exploitation of park resources were included in Ludlow's Report of a Reconnaissance to the Yellowstone National Park.
 The report included letters and attachments by other expedition members, including naturalist and mineralogist George Bird Grinnell.[26]

-Grinnell documented the poaching of buffalo, deer, elk, and antelope for hides.
-"It is estimated that during the winter of 1874–1875, not less than 3,000 buffalo and mule deer suffer even more severely than the elk, and the antelope nearly as much."[27]
+Grinnell documented the poaching of buffalo, deer, elk, and antelope for hides: "It is estimated that during the winter of 1874–1875, not less than 3,000 buffalo and mule deer suffer even more severely than the elk, and the antelope nearly as much."[28]

 As a result, Langford was forced to step down in 1877.[28][29]
 Having traveled through Yellowstone and witnessed land management problems, Philetus Norris volunteered for the position following Langford's exit.
 Congress finally saw fit to implement a salary for the position, as well as to provide minimal funding to operate the park.
 Norris used these funds to expand access to the park, building numerous crude roads and facilities.[29]

 In 1880, Harry Yount was appointed as a gamekeeper to control poaching and vandalism in the park.
-Yount had previously spent decades exploring the mountain country of present-day Wyoming, including the Grand Tetons, after joining F V. Hayden's Geological Survey in 1873.[30]
-Yount is the first national park ranger,[31] and Yount's Peak, at the head of the Yellowstone River, was named in his honor.[32]
-However, these measures still proved to be insufficient in protecting the park, as neither Norris nor the three superintendents who followed, were given sufficient manpower or resources.
+Yount had previously spent decades exploring the mountain country of present-day Wyoming, including the Grand Tetons, after joining F V. Hayden's Geological Survey in 1873.[31]
+Yount is the first national park ranger,[32] and Yount's Peak, at the head of the Yellowstone River, was named in his honor.[33]
+These measures still proved to be insufficient in protecting the park, as neither Norris nor the three superintendents who followed, were given sufficient manpower or resources.

 During the 1870s and 1880s, Native American tribes were effectively excluded from the national park.
 Under a half-dozen tribes had made seasonal use of the Yellowstone area- the only year-round residents were small bands of Eastern Shoshone known as "Sheepeaters".
 They left the area under the assurances of a treaty negotiated in 1868, under which the Sheepeaters ceded their lands but retained the right to hunt in Yellowstone.
 The United States never ratified the treaty and refused to recognize the claims of the Sheepeaters or any other tribe that had used Yellowstone.[35]